terhechte/CoreValue/Readme.md

 ### Manually

-1. Copy the CoreValue.swift and curry.swift file into your project.
+1. Copy the `CoreValue.swift` and `curry.swift` file into your project.
-2. Add the `Core Data` framework to your project
+2. Add the `CoreData` framework to your project

 There is no need for `import CoreValue` when manually installing.

 ## Contact